0xERR0R/jmstool/docs/README.md

 * Pop up notifications on new received messages
 * Detail view of a single message (Text, message properties)
 * Sending of JMS message
 * single message as text
 * Upload of ZIP with message files - each message inside will be sent
 * Asyncronous sending of messages with progress indication
+* Stop and start JMS Queue listeners

 ### Configuration
 Please change following configuration properties (application.properties in WAR, environment variables or as JNDI context properties) before deployment.